The Paris Effect

 That's why, as I'm searching the ins and outs of Paris, I keep

-you know, the eye we moms have -- for laid-back,
+my third eye open -- you know, the eye we moms have -- for laid-back,

 somewhat obscure new discoveries that make me feel as if